Community Notification Advisory Committee (CNAC)

 How are offenders referred to the Committee?

 When a police agency learns that a potentially dangerous convicted sexual offender is about to be released from jail, or is already living in the community, the situation is investigated to determine if the offender poses a threat to commit another sexual offence.
 If the police believe a threat exists, they refer the case to the committee for a recommendation about whether the public should be warned.
-If possible, offenders are told that their case has been referred to the committee and that a public notification may be made.
+Offenders are told that their case has been referred to the committee and that a public notification may be made.
 They are given an opportunity to make a written submission to the committee or get someone to do so on their behalf.

 How does the Committee look at a case?